hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 However, you may need to assign new API permissions depending on your configuration and authentication scenario.

+The default Azure public cloud, which was previously specified as `public`, has been renamed to `global`.
+Existing environment names will continue to work in version 2.0.

 For users connecting to national clouds (e.g. germany, china and usgovernment), these are all supported using the existing provider configuration property `environment`, or the environment variable `ARM_ENVIRONMENT`.
-The "usgovernment" environment has been split into two environments "usgovernmentl4" and "usgovernmentl5" - see [this post](https://developer.microsoft.com/en-us/office/blogs/new-microsoft-graph-endpoints-in-us-government-cloud/) for more information.
-Specifying the "usgovernment" environment will use the "usgovernmentl4" cloud.
+The `usgovernment` environment has been split into two environments `usgovernmentl4` and `usgovernmentl5` - see [this post](https://developer.microsoft.com/en-us/office/blogs/new-microsoft-graph-endpoints-in-us-government-cloud/) for more information.
+Specifying the `usgovernment` environment will use the `usgovernmentl4` cloud.

 ### Additional option for Client Certificate authentication